Last updated: July 6, 2026

 Consider Partnership Style

-- Responsiveness and clear communication
+- Responsiveness and clear, proactive communication

 - Willingness to provide strategic guidance, not just tactical execution